dentarg/auth0-blog/_posts/2016-12-19-introduction-to-progressive-web-apps-push-notifications-part-3.markdown

 ### Automate Notification Sending Process

 We have been manually making a post request via *Postman*.
-Practically, we want the user to get a notification once a commit has been made to the Github repository, `https://github.com/unicodeveloper/resources-i-like/`.
+Practically, we want the user to get a notification once a commit has been made to the GitHub repository, `https://github.com/unicodeveloper/resources-i-like/`.
 So, how do we automate this process?

 Ever heard of Webhooks?
-Yes, [Github Webhooks](https://developer.github.com/webhooks) to the rescue!
+Yes, [GitHub Webhooks](https://developer.github.com/webhooks) to the rescue!

 **Note:** Use the repository url of your choice, because you will have to make commits and see that this works as you go through this tutorial.